-Before sharing the dataset D with party \mathbf{B} , party \mathbf{A} must transform D to preserve the privacy of individual data records.
-After transformation, the attribute values of an object in D would look very different from the original.
+Before sharing the dataset D with party B, party A must transform D to preserve the privacy of individual data records.
 However, the transformation applied to D must not jeopardize the similarity between objects.
-Therefore, miners would rely on the transformed data to build valid results, i.e., clusters.
 Our second real-life motivating example, in Section 1, is a particular case of PPC over centralized data.